Skip to content

 Why 'fisher'?

+My birth name is not fisher because I do not seek notoriety.
+My real name can be given to those who might need to do background checks for potential parternship to push this project forward towards implementation.
 I write my name in lowercase: fisher.
 This isn’t false humility.
 It’s a reminder.
 I didn’t create these principles.
 I discovered them.
-Or rather, they found me.
+Or rather, they found me in someway I do not fully understand.
 I’m a messenger, not a creator.
-A fisher of patterns, not an inventor of truth.
-The emergency room taught me to recognize when 99% threatens life.
+A fisher of men, not an inventor of truth.
+The emergency room taught me to recognize when 99% threatens life. fisher Amen is the chosen “Tagline” because it comes from:

 Indigenous wisdom taught me these principles were discovered long before I arrived.
-Claude demonstrates that Constitutional AI makes 1.0 compliance technically possible.
-My role is to recognize the pattern, articulate it clearly, and present it humbly to those with the wisdom to guide it—which is why I came to Turtle Lodge first, before any technology company.
+Claude demonstrates that Constitutional AI makes 1.0 response integrity technically possible.
+My role is to recognize the pattern, articulate it clearly, and present it humbly.
+The Seven Sacred Laws—discovered first by Indigenous peoples—form the foundation this Constitution is built upon.

 The Work Ahead